Skip to Main Content

 Unpublished:

-[#] A. A. Author, "Title of thesis: Subtitle," Unpublished thesis type, Abbrev, Dept., Abbrev.
-Univ., Location of University, Abbrev.
+[#] A. A. Author, "Title of thesis: Subtitle," Unpublished thesis type, Abbrev.
+Name of Dept., Abbrev.
+Univ., City of University, Abbrev.
 State, Country, Year.

 Published: